JLoLo102/MvDeepPatent/README.md

 If a patent contains more than five valid views, five views are selected from the available valid views according to the dataset construction protocol.

-The view-selection procedure is deterministic under the released preprocessing configuration and uses a fixed random seed of:
+The view-selection procedure is deterministic under the released preprocessing configuration and uses a fixed random seed of:42.

-42

 Sampling is performed without replacement, and no view is duplicated within a patent.